"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 When the study has finished, your samples are stored.
 These samples may be used for future research

-You go to hospital to have your blood sample taken.
+You go to hospital to have your blood samples taken.
 It may be possible to arrange this at a time when you have a routine appointment.
 So you don’t have to make an extra journey.

 This study does not involve a treatment and so there are no side effects associated with taking part.